pluto/ronkathon/src/encryption/symmetric/des/README.md

 - Feistel function (F): applies substitution and permutation to key
 - Mixing: mix two halves together
 - Switching: switches left and right halves
-- Final Permuation (FP)
+- Final Permutation (FP)

 ### Feistel function

 Applies substitution, permutation to key which adds to the complexity of the function and increases cryptanalysis difficulty.
-For subsitution, DES uses S-boxes that takes as input 8-bits and output is of length 6-bits.
+For substitution, DES uses S-boxes that takes as input 8-bits and output is of length 6-bits.

 ```mermaid
 flowchart TB